ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 (21, 2, 0)
 ```

-In order to have a production like installation, you need `gunicorn` which is a
+In order to have a production-like installation, you need `gunicorn` which is a
 Python WSGI (Web Server Gateway Interface) HTTP server for UNIX and it is
 compatible with Django.